-The Company's financial assets and liabilities are principally non-interest bearing except for cash and cash equivalents, which are of fixed interest rate.
-As a result, the Company is not subject to significant amount of risks due to fluctuations in market interest rates.
+The Company's financial assets and liabilities are principally non-interest bearing except for cash and cash equivalents and borrowings which are of fixed interest rate.
+As a result, the Company is subject to minimal amounts of risks due to fluctuations in market interest rates.